How well do Americans manage money?

 DailyPay recently partnered with Reliable Transportation LLC, to address their absenteeism problem.
 Some of their employees were showing signs of decreased engagement that began resulting in unplanned absenteeism.

-To solve the problem, Reliable Transportation started offering DailyPay as a financial wellness program.
+To solve the problem, Reliable Transportation started offering the on-demand payment solution DailyPay as a financial wellness program.

 DailyPay allows drivers to have better insight into the math behind their paychecks.
 Each time they log into their DailyPay dashboard they can see how much money they earn in one day.
 This also means they knew what it meant for their personal bottom line when they missed a day.
 Additionally, employees at Reliable Transportation were able to withdraw their earned wages as soon as they were made available.
 This flexibility helped boost engagement.